israel-meiresonne/humbug/README.md

 -->

 This application is a clone of the Humbug game from studio [Dunderbit](https://www.dunderbit.com).
-It respects the MVC architecture and the SOLID principle.
+It respects the MVC architecture and the SOLID principles.

 ## Features